July 18, 2018

 3 Transition Steps for Existing P.E.I.
 Corporations

 Shareholder Right of Dissent.
 Under the new Act, directors require a special resolution to make fundamental changes to the corporation and, in certain situations, a dissenting shareholder may be entitled to require that the corporation acquire their shares at fair market value.
-The current Companies Act doesn’t either restrict directors or protect dissenting shareholders in this manner, requiring only a special resolution for a corporation to apply for a certificate of continuance in another jurisdiction, or for a change of corporate name.
+The Companies Act didn’t either restrict directors or protect dissenting shareholders in this manner, requiring only a special resolution for a corporation to apply for a certificate of continuance in another jurisdiction, or for a change of corporate name.

 Financial Disclosure.
-The new Act will require the corporation’s directors to send annual financial statements to shareholders no less than 21 days before each annual meeting.
+The new Act requires the corporation’s directors to send annual financial statements to shareholders no less than 21 days before each annual meeting.
 A corporation that fails to comply with this provision without reasonable cause is guilty of an offence and liable on summary conviction to a fine not exceeding $5,000.

 Director Liability for Unpaid Wages.
 Under the new Act, the directors are, subject to certain restrictions, jointly and severally liable with the corporation to the corporation’s employees for a maximum of six months’ wages owed.
-The current P.E.I.
-Companies Act doesn’t address this issue, although the P.E.I.
+The P.E.I.
+Companies Act didn’t address this issue, although the P.E.I.
 Employment Standards Act imposes a similar liability on corporate officers and directors in any event.

 Personal Liability for Oppression.
 The new Act’s addition of the oppression remedy for shareholders also has the effect of exposing directors to a new personal liability risk: that for oppressive conduct.
 The wording of the new Act’s oppression remedy is similar to that of the CBCA oppression provision, under which the Supreme Court of Canada has stated directors can be held personally liable for oppressive conduct.
 It’s highly likely a court will reach a similar conclusion under the new P.E.I.
 Business Corporations Act’s oppression provision.

 Prohibited Loans and Guarantees.
-The new Act will make it easier for corporations to provide loans to affiliated individuals or to provide guarantees on behalf of affiliated individuals for the purposes of securing financing by eliminating the prohibition in the current Companies Act (section 69) of a corporation from providing financial assistance to a shareholder, director, officer or employee of the corporation where there are reasonable grounds to believe that doing so would jeopardize its ability to pay its liabilities.
+The new Act makes it easier for corporations to provide loans to affiliated individuals or to provide guarantees on behalf of affiliated individuals for the purposes of securing financing by eliminating the prohibition in the Companies Act (section 69) of a corporation from providing financial assistance to a shareholder, director, officer or employee of the corporation where there are reasonable grounds to believe that doing so would jeopardize its ability to pay its liabilities.
 The only other jurisdiction with such a prohibition in its corporations legislation is N.L.

 McInnes Cooper has prepared this document for information only; it is not intended to be legal advice.
 You should consult McInnes Cooper about your unique circumstances before acting on this information.
 McInnes Cooper excludes all liability for anything contained in this document and any use you make of it.